Blank blank WWII Vehicle and Gun Database

 General Information

-The Cruiser Tank was designed in 1944, manufactured by Leyland Motors based on the existing fully tracked Cromwell and was in use from 1945 to 1965.
+The Cruiser Tank was a Cruiser Tank designed in 1944, manufactured by Leyland Motors, it was based on the fully tracked Cromwell chassis and was in use from 1945 to 1965.
+It was commonly called a Comet A34.

 The vehicle was powered by Rolls Royce 'Meteor V12' petrol powerplant producing 600 HP which could drive the vehicle on roads at up to 29 mph with a range of about 123 miles before refuelling.
 Its cross country performance was good providing a max speed of about 15 mph and a range of about 49 miles.

 It was armed with 2 light machine guns which were BESA Machine Gun 7.92mms.
 Its main armament consisted of an Ordnance Q.F.
-77mm 3inch which could penetrate 167 mm of flat plate at 100 metres
+77mm 3inch which could penetrate 122.3 mm of flat plate at 200 metres.

 The Comet was a redesigned Cromwell which could to take the full 17pdr AT gun, this failed so a cut down 17pdr - the 77mm was fitted.
 The Cromwell chassis had to be extended and widened to take the new turret.